October 12, 2018 – Vladimir Shapiro, Consultant SAP Internet of Things (SAP IoT)

 Finally, with all the accumulated data, IoT facilitates the review and optimization of company-wide transportation practices.
 In our experience, information such as total fleet utilization, carrier score cards involving real data for on-time deliveries and transport conditions, as well as route bottlenecks and idling times can lead to substantial improvements in company operations.

 As with any IoT initiative, the value-add of IoT in the supply chain lies in the integration of sensor data with the sophisticated business logic of the transportation management system.
 Rather than being a competitor to “traditional” TMS solutions, we view IoT as the enabler of the already sophisticated business core.
-For a more detailed discussion on the topic, reach out to Vlad Shapiro or Matthias Hollenders.
+For a more detailed discussion on the topic, reach out to Phillip Azanov or Matthias Hollenders.